theredpea/theredpea.github.io/_posts/2020-05-24-building-pwa-part-1-progressive-web-app.markdown

 ---
 layout: post
-title:  "Building a Progressive Web App (PWA) for my son's Chromebook"
+title:  "Building a PWA for my son's Chromebook; Part 1: Progressive Web Apps"
 date:   2020-05-24 19:57:30 -0700
 excerpt_separator: <!--more-->
 ---
 People always told me I had a "loud voice", and my son's loud callouts during quarantine are also trying the adults in the house.
-To learn more about volume and intensity, I tried to build a Progressive Web App (PWA).
+To learn more about volume and intensity, I tried to build a Progressive Web App (PWA) that monitors your volume.
 <!--more-->
 # Summary
 The basic steps to creating a PWA:
  1. Create a `manifest.json` and reference it in your `index.html` so your PWA can be installed
+ 1. Create and register a `service-worker.js`  so your PWA is installable
- 1. Create a service worker  so your PWA provides a basic offline experience
+ 1. Cache resources and with the `service-worker.js` so your PWA provides a basic offline experience

 # Device: Chromebook